 - Check your research funder’s open access policy using SHERPA/Juliet.

 - Check if the journal you want to publish in complies with your funder’s open access requirements using SHERPA/Fact.

 - Use SHERPA/RoMEO to find out your publisher’s policy on self-archiving articles in open access repositories and the web.

-Have a look at the Ready to publish checklist on the open access Decision Tree.
+Have a look at the open access Decision Tree.
 Check your funder’s policy on open access and check the journal you wish to publish in to see if they offer open access.
 You can do this using the Sherpa suite of websites:

 Act on acceptance!
-The really important things you must do is to keep the evidence of acceptance for publication, which could be a letter or email.
-Then you must immediately deposit your work in the Repository and also send the evidence of acceptance for publication to firstname.lastname@example.org so your work is eligible for REF2021.
+The really important things you must do is to keep the evidence of acceptance for publication, which is usually an email confirmation.
+Then immediately deposit your work in the repository and also send the evidence of acceptance for publication to firstname.lastname@example.org so your work is eligible for REF2021.